syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 {% endtabs %}

-### Defining item source, pivot columns, pivot rows, and pivot calculations for SfPivotGrid control
+### Defining item source, pivot columns, pivot rows, and pivot calculations for Pivot Grid control

-Relational data can be bound to SfPivotGrid control by using the `ItemSource` property through any of the following ways:
+Relational data can be bound to Pivot Grid control by using the `ItemSource` property through any of the following ways:

 * Through XAML.
 * Through code-behind.

 **Through XAML**

-The relational data mentioned in the *ProductSalesViewModel* is bound to SfPivotGrid control with the help of `DataContext`.
-In addition to this, `PivotColumns`, `PivotRows`, and `PivotCalculations` should be assigned to the SfPivotGrid for populating the data.
+The relational data mentioned in the *ProductSalesViewModel* is bound to Pivot Grid control with the help of `DataContext`.
+In addition to this, `PivotColumns`, `PivotRows`, and `PivotCalculations` should be assigned to the Pivot Grid for populating the data.

 {% tabs %}